Article published on 12 October 2023

 Some Councils adhere to consistent scoring plans for all projects, rarely altering them over time.
 In contrast, others meticulously adjust scoring methods for each project to match site-specific requirements.

-Regardless of the approach, it’s essential to recognise that every detail in your specification and every percentage in your scoring matrix can significantly influence a play company’s decisions.
-The pivotal first decision is whether to submit a response.
-For instance, if a specification mentions inclusion, aesthetics, creativity, and durability, but the tender’s scoring system neglects these aspects, some companies may infer that these elements hold little importance and may decline participation.
-Similarly, if a tender heavily emphasises cost savings, dissuading companies from utilizing the entire budget, those employing higher-specification materials might be deterred.
+The pivotal first decision is whether to submit a response to the tender invitation.
+For instance, if a tender specification mentions inclusion, aesthetics, creativity, and durability, but the tender’s scoring matrix neglects these aspects, some companies may infer that these elements hold little importance and may decline participation.
+Similarly, if a tender heavily emphasises cost savings, dissuading companies from utilizing the entire budget, this may deter those employing higher-specification materials.

 Instead of primarily scoring cost, there are numerous alternative methods to reward innovative submissions.
 This can include allocating points for Gender, Inclusivity, Sustainability, and Social Responsibility.